adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

 Implementing a Flower *client* basically means implementing a subclass of either :code:`flwr.client.Client` or :code:`flwr.client.NumPyClient`.
 Our implementation will be based on :code:`flwr.client.NumPyClient` and we'll call it :code:`FlowerClient`.
-:code:`NumPyClient` is slighly easier to implement than :code:`Client` if you use a framework with good NumPy interoperability (like JAX) because it avoids some of the boilerplate that would otherwise be necessary.
+:code:`NumPyClient` is slightly easier to implement than :code:`Client` if you use a framework with good NumPy interoperability (like JAX) because it avoids some of the boilerplate that would otherwise be necessary.
 :code:`FlowerClient` needs to implement four methods, two methods for getting/setting model parameters, one method for training the model, and one method for testing the model:

 #. :code:`set_parameters (optional)`
     * set the model parameters on the local model that are received from the server
-    * transform MXNet :code:`NDArray`'s to NumPy :code:`ndarray`'s
+    * transform parameters to NumPy :code:`ndarray`'s
     * loop over the list of model parameters received as NumPy :code:`ndarray`'s (think list of neural network layers)
 #. :code:`get_parameters`
     * get the model parameters and return them as a list of NumPy :code:`ndarray`'s (which is what :code:`flwr.client.NumPyClient` expects)